 This group of RMOs have volunteered to wear the Red Resident Lanyard, which identifies them as someone who is prepared to be approached for help.
 In reality, Most of our RMOs are friendly and more than happy to help you in any event, but sometimes the question seems so basic that you’re afraid to ask, or you need help but your own team is tied up and your hesitant to approach a random stranger.

-Your mentors will try to contact you either the week before Orientation or during Orientation week and will then plan opportunities to meet or touch base individually and as a group throughout the term.
+This year we are hoping your mentors will try to contact you around Christmas and will then plan opportunities to meet, talk and touch base individually, and as a group throughout the term.

-Issues discussed with you mentor will always be treated confidentially.
+Issues discussed with your mentor will always be treated confidentially.

 The pressure on new interns is well described: